IBM/CAST/docs/source/cast-big-data/index.rst

     stored.
 If this occurs the user will need to reindex the data to fix the problem.
 Please read the elasticsearch section carefully before ingesting data.

+.. attention:: It is recommended to review :ref:`CASTBDSCommon` before installing the stack.

 .. toctree::
     :maxdepth: 2